Lab members

 K. Devon Lynn did a PhD in Environmental Sciences and is currently a Postdoctoral Associate in the lab coordinating the lab activities taking place in Basin Head MPA.
 She did her PhD on the ecology of sandy beach amphipods in relation to light pollution and other stressors.
 In addition to spending most of her time in the water, before entering graduate school, she did a BSc-Honors in Biology (UPEI), and completed two NSERC-USRAs in this lab.

-Diego Quintanilla is a PhD candidate co-supervised with Dr Cristian Duarte (Universidad Andres Bello, UNAB, Santiago-Chile).
-He is enrolled in the “Doctorado en Medicina de la Conservación” and the focus of his PhD is the influence of stressors on coastal organisms, for which he has done research in both Chile and Canada.
-Bfor the PhD, Diego did his Marine biology and MSc degrees at UNAB working on marine habitats of the Chilean littoral.
+Diego Quintanilla is a close collaborator and a member of the lab who just defended his PhD.
+He was co-supervised by Dr Cristian Duarte (Universidad Andres Bello, UNAB, Santiago-Chile) and the focus of his PhD was the influence of stressors on coastal organisms, particularly light pollution, for which he has done research in both Chile and Canada.
+Before the PhD, Diego did his Marine biology and MSc degrees at UNAB working on marine habitats (rocky shores) of the Chilean littoral.

-Myra Barquilla is a summer research assistant and a student in the Biology program at UPEI.
-She has taken over a good part of the monitoring of amphipods in the island north shore sandy beaches (National Park) and is collaborating with us in the identification of a variety of invertebrates associated with different shoreline habitats.
+Myra Barquilla was a summer research assistant earlier this year and is about to start her honors program with us.
+She has worked on the monitoring of amphipods in the island north shore sandy beaches (National Park) in collaboration with Devon, and has also worked on the identification of a variety of invertebrates associated with different shoreline habitats.

 Former students and lab associates (not really gone, not forgotten either)